Here is your best guide to all the amazing things to do in Funchal. I personally tried and prepared this Funchal travel

 Go on A day Trip out of Funchal Town

-There are few lovely towns you can visit on a day trip while in Funchal.
+There are a few lovely towns you can visit on a day trip while in Funchal.
 If you decided to rent a car – any day trip is possible given the size of the island.

-There quite a few lovely villages and towns accessible by bus.
+There are quite a few lovely villages and towns accessible by bus.

 Câmara de Lobos – A quaint and picturesque fishing village located around 25 minutes bus drive from Funchal.
 Walk down the colourful streets of the old village towards the marina filled with colourful traditional boats.
 Of course, you can stop for a meal and Poncha, I did!

 Ponta do Sol is another seaside town worth visiting, although a bit trickier to get to buy the bus.
 There are few busses a day going to Ponta do Sol but the most popular way of getting there is either a taxi or rented car.

 Ponta do Sol is said to be the sunniest and warmest corner of Madeira.
 In itself, it is actually a great town to stay in for few days, and it makes an excellent day trip as well with its fantastic beach, bars and restaurants and relaxed vibe.